External Bachelor and Master Theses

 If you are interested in doing a thesis with any person on this list, please send an email to Jan Peters including your CV and current transcripts.
 Suited candidates (especially students from the IAS Top Students List) will be forwarded to these collaborators.
 Note: Some of these theses may be offered jointly will well-paid student jobs.

-Note: This page is about external bachelor and master students theses only for TU Darmstadt students.
+7. I am not a student at TU Darmstadt, am I also eligible?
+No!
+This page is about external bachelor and master students theses only for TU Darmstadt students.
 For outstanding non-TU Darmstadt students, we exceptionally offer Internal Theses as well, but such students need to contact Jan Peters by jan.peters@tu-darmstadt.de in order to be considered.